 ), was particularly important since Minecraft was one of the few games that enabled collaborative creation and experience outside of shooter games.
 Furthermore, bigger structures, including towns and cities, are better developed together than separately!

-Minecraft didn't require much promotion.
-Aside from Persson's blogs and news bulletins, a community formed around the game, which aided itself thanks to mutual support and increased the game's popularity.
+It didn't take much to promote Minecraft.
+In addition to Persson's blogs and news updates, a community sprung up around the game, which benefited from one another's support and raised the game's profile.

-While weather, creative mode, and hunger options were introduced to the game towards the end of 2010, it wasn't until 2011 that Minecraft became a breakout hit.
-Minecraft would then be available on tablets and smartphones (Minecraft Pocket).
+Even though the game included hunger choices, creative mode, and weather at the end of 2010, it wasn't until 2011 that it became a big hit.
+At that point, tablets and smartphones would be able to play Minecraft (Minecraft Pocket).

 Microsoft and the future of Minecraft

-Microsoft did not hesitate long before releasing Minecraft for other systems.
-First, in September 2014, for the PlayStation 4 and Xbox One, and for Apple TV in 2016, and finally for the Nintendo Switch and Nintendo 3DS in 2017.
+Microsoft released Minecraft for various platforms without any delay.
+For the PlayStation 4 and Xbox One, in September 2014; for Apple TV, in 2016; and, lastly, for the Nintendo Switch and Nintendo 3DS, in 2017.